MadryLab/robustness/docs/example_usage/custom_imagenet.rst

    in_hier = ImageNetHierarchy(in_path, in_info_path)

-Here, :samp:`in_path` should point to a folder with the ImageNet dataset in ``train`` and ``val`` sub-folders; :samp:`in_info_path` should be the path to the directory containing the aforementioned files (``wordnet.is_a.txt``, ``words.txt``, ``imagenet_class_index.json``).
+Again, :samp:`in_path` should point to a folder with the ImageNet dataset in ``train`` and ``val`` sub-folders; :samp:`in_info_path` should be the path to the directory containing the aforementioned files (``wordnet.is_a.txt``, ``words.txt``, ``imagenet_class_index.json``).